SK SBD offers 3 programs to encompass the needs of varying abilities:

-- Groms Program: for those who are brand new to snowboarding.
+- Groms Program: for those who are brand new to the sport.

-- Riders Program: for those wanting to improve their skills and work on freestyle tricks.
+- Riders Program: for those wanting to improve their skills and work on freestyle or all-mountain riding.

-- Riders Establishment/Provincial Team: for the ultra competitive wanting to enter speed and style competitions.
+- Development or Provincial Team: for the ultra competitive wanting to enter speed and style competitions.

 Program fees: range from $225 – $1500 depending on which program fits you best.
 Check out our registration page for more details on the specific programs, what they offer, and how they can help you with your snowboarding pursuits.

 - Helmet (use of helmet is a mandatory for all programs)

 Additional costs you may incur include: equipment, travel, entry fees, provincial membership, food and facility costs.
 We will do our best to share these additional costs ahead of time.